slarm/slackware-tagfiles/README.md

 The use case of this setup is to run a customized installation of Slackware on a low-end box, serving my own purposes.
 These tagfiles include base requirements, basic network utilities and some useful tools such as screen.

-You would probably need to modify the tagfiles if you want to run anything else than ext4 (or if you want to use LVM and such).
+Modify the tagfiles as needed.
+My setup supports ext4 on LUKS + LVM.

 ## Build a custom ISO